evolvingstuff/vdw2/content/posts/personalized-treatment-of-vitamin-d.md

 │   ├── TextNode
 │   │   full_match: `Body size: less for youths, `
 │   │   inner_content: `Body size: less for youths, `
-│   ├── LocalLinkNode
+│   ├── AliasedLocalLinkNode
 │   │   full_match: `((Overview Obesity and Vitamin D|more for obese))`
 │   │   inner_content: `Overview Obesity and Vitamin D|more for obese`
-│   │   page: `Overview Obesity and Vitamin D|more for obese` │   │   children:
+│   │   page: `Overview Obesity and Vitamin D`
+│   │   children:
 │   │   ├── TextNode
 │   │   │   full_match: `Overview Obesity and Vitamin D|more for obese`